codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

 Since v4.2.0, the new more secure Auto Routing has been introduced.

-.. note:: If you are familiar with CodeIgniter 3's Auto Routing or Auto Routing (Legacy),
+.. note:: If you are familiar with Auto Routing, which was enabled by default
-    you can see the differences in :ref:`ChangeLog v4.2.0 <v420-new-improved-auto-routing>`.
+    from CodeIgniter 3 through 4.1.x, you can see the differences in :ref:`ChangeLog v4.2.0 <v420-new-improved-auto-routing>`.

 This section describes the functionality of the new auto-routing.
 It automatically routes an HTTP request, and executes the corresponding controller method